 - Co-branding.
 Joy has a great reputation.
 She was CFO of a successful Boston start-up called Digidesign, before she was lured to Seattle.
 Her “stamp of approval” led to an association with the world-famous John Doerr.
 His “stamp of approval” in turn elevated my personal brand.
 I think without those two, I would not have appeared very interesting to VCs.

 - The day-to-day tasks of VC fits me.
 The Bain-sponsored job counselor was great.
 The tests she gave showed that I value autonomy the most in any job.
 If I have it, I am happy.
 If not, I am miserable.
 The tests also showed me that the job attribute I valued the least was money.
 Don’t get me wrong.
 I like making money, but in a series of “forced tradeoffs” among other job elements, it was dead last.
 Both things mattered because VC involves a lot of freedom.
 It fit me.
-This also mattered because if The Good Wife and I were not willing to cut our personal burn rates, I would not have looked for a start-up job, which ultimately led me to VC.
+This also mattered because if Mrs. T. and I were not willing to cut our personal burn rates, I would not have looked for a start-up job, which ultimately led me to VC.
 I would have had to find a Big Company Job.

 - The more you want something, the less likely you are to get it.
 People laugh when I tell them how I turned down a VC job when it was originally proposed.
 But, back then, I didn’t understand what VCs did.
 I had images of suits, accountants and spreadsheets.
 I was wrong.
 But, I have observed that the job seeking game is a bit like dating.
 The more desperate you are, the less likely you’ll get a date to the prom.